wazzy88/Wshaikh/README.md

 ### Part 1 - Description of the Topology

-The main purpose of this network is to expose a traffic to high level cloud infrastructre with monitoring measures and mitigation techniques.
+The main purpose of this network is to expose a traffic to high level cloud infrastructure with monitoring measures and mitigation techniques.

 <details>
 <summary> <b> Click here to view Virtual Networks overview. </b> </summary>